MelonKony/millmint/site/factbook/bulletin/ludic-productivity.md

 Each of these things contribute to the nature of play as an economic form, but also reflect it as the outcome of independent, happy and dignified people.
 Rather than distracting from productivity, they contribute to it as the natural instinct of educated, satisfied people with not much else to do.
 Not all people are equally good and not all are equally productive, but so what?

 The real evidence is in their ways of living and the new society that facilitates it.
 Almost all the machines they use are designed by them, as are their cities, as are their clothes.
 They are produced mostly by robots, sometimes here, sometimes overseas.
-And on the days they aren't designing cars or cutting fabric, they can become a footballer, filmmaker or soldier for a day.
+And when they aren't designing cars or cutting fabric, they can become a footballer, filmmaker or soldier for a day.

 [^huizinga]: See also *Homo Ludens: A Study of the Play-Element in Culture*, 1938.
 This work is influential on Vekllei and is a useful reference for this article.
 [^automatic]: Vekllei industry is mostly automatic.
 This does not mean entirely without human workers, but typically people serve administrative and technical roles rather than assembly or maintenance work in industrial contexts.